-Financial assets are assessed continually throughout the financial year to determine whether there is any objective evidence they are impaired.
+A financial asset is assessed annually to determine whether there is any objective evidence that it is impaired.
 A financial asset is considered to be impaired if objective evidence indicates that one or more events have had a negative effect on the estimated future cash flows of that asset.